meta-sankalp-vyas/automate-data-engineering/README.md

 # automate-data-engineering

 Issue:
-* In data comparison of reports extracted from different teams the basic model for comparison is VLOOKUP on Excel Sheet Validation.
+* In data comparison of reports extracted from different databse systems the basic model for comparison is VLOOKUP on Excel Sheet.
 * Applying VLookups can be transformed into a Template Based Sheet, but that would just increase the number of templates that the Team would have to manage.
 * Need an automated solution, which based on the configuration provided will extract the related data from the CSV